RaviTambade/Craftsmanship/README.md

 *   Everything the program is supposed to do must be known by the software developer.

 ### What Do Software Developers Really Need?
+The journey from idea to masterpiece is paved with trust, hard work and sprinkled with passion.
 There are a few things that every software developer needs.

 - A basic starting point - what are the basics of what we are supposed to build?
 - A way forward - how should the code be created?